Top surgery for transgender men and nonbinary people

 During the procedure

 Top surgery involves more than a mastectomy for the treatment of breast cancer.
 Special techniques are used to contour and reduce the chest wall, position the nipples and areola, and minimize scarring.

-If you have larger breasts, you might need to have your nipples and areolas taken off, resized and grafted back into position to create the appearance of a male chest.
+If you have more chest tissue, you might need to have your nipples and areolas taken off, resized and placed back into position to create the appearance of a more masculine chest.
 This causes more scarring and loss of sensation to the nipple.
 Non-erotic sensation typically returns in months to years.

 If you are a carrier of genetic mutations that increase your risk of breast cancer, you might also choose to have your nipples and areolas completely removed and subsequent surgery or tattooing to recreate their appearance.

 After top surgery, you might need additional surgery to correct scarring, chest contour, or the placement of the nipples and areola.

 After surgery, your chest will remain in a compression wrap for several weeks.
 You'll likely have one or two small plastic tubes placed where your chest tissue was removed to drain any fluids that accumulate after surgery.
 You'll need to sleep with your torso elevated for the first week after surgery.
 Avoid lifting more than 10 to 15 pounds for several weeks.

 Some chest tissue will likely remain regardless of the surgical technique.
 As a result, your doctor will talk to you about the need for continuing routine breast cancer screening.

 Top surgery can play an important role in relieving gender dysphoria for transgender men and nonbinary people and improving their quality of life.

 Research suggests that most transgender men and nonbinary people are satisfied with their surgical results.
 In a 2021 review of studies of transgender men who had chest surgery, satisfaction with the procedure was high.